kimchak/Visual-testing-with-Playwright/readme.md

-# Regression test for betterplace.org
+# Regression test for a charity donation site
 The objective of this repo is to automate a regression test for a given task with visiual error occuring on mobile devices with screen resolution lower than 400 px wide

 ## Used technologies